knightlygains/IT-Remote/readme.md

 # What Can It Do?

 * Ping a remote PC
-* Get a list of installed printers and their info, rename them, uninstall them, and send a testpages to them
+* Get a list of installed printers and their info, rename them, uninstall them, and send testpages to them
 * Schedule a restart on 1 or multiple PCs
-* Obtain a list of all installed software or a specific program on 1 or multiple PCs
+* Obtain a list of all installed software or specific programs on 1 or multiple PCs
 * Check available space on all attached disks on 1 or multiple PCs
-* Clear space on 1 or multiple PCs including user profiles and Windows/Temp, Windows/Prefetch, and recycle bin
+* Clear space on 1 or multiple PCs including user profiles, Windows/Temp, Windows/Prefetch, and recycle bin
 * Generate battery reports on 1 or multiple PCs and extract information like Design Capacity, Full Charge Capacity, and calculate the battery effeciency
 * Perform useful actions at the click of a button like launch Event Viewer, MsInfo32, and the C$ admin share if enabled in your environment
 * See whos logged in on a PC and log them off at the click of a button
 * See the current uptime of a PC
-* Add and launch them at the click of a button (supports native Windows PowerShell if your script doesnt work in PowerShell 7)
+* Add and launch your own scripts at the click of a button (supports native Windows PowerShell if your script doesnt work in PowerShell 7)